fictionco/fiction/@docs/advanced/transactional-email/index.md

 ### Config

-In order for your app to send emails, you'll need to setup SMTP.
+For your app to send emails, you'll need to setup SMTP.
 Until you do so, emails will be logged to the terminal but not sent.

 Just add the following to `.env` to get this setup: